abougouffa/minemacs/docs/DOCS.md

 #### `(+project-list-cleanup)`

-Forget all duplicate known projects (/home/user/proj, ~/proj).
+Forget all duplicate known projects (like /home/user/proj and ~/proj).

 #### `(+project-root-initialize)`